Turkish conveyancing procedure

 4-) For some property purchases, it is advisable for a secondary sales contract to be drawn-up at the Public Notary Office.
 This contract becomes legally binding in the Turkish courts.
 A Turkish Public Notary is a Government appointed solicitor and the Public Notary, unlike the buyer's solicitor, does not act on the buyer's behalf.

 4-)After the contract(s) is(are) signed and the deposit paid, the process of applying for Military clearance can begin.
-This usually takes 2 - 4 weeks and the TAPU cannot be transferred to a foreign purchaser before clearance is received.
+This takes either a day OR it takes about 2 - 6 weeks depending upon the status of the property, the status of the buyer(s) and whether or not other foreign buyers have bought at the development previously .
+The TAPU (deeds) cannot be transferred to a foreign purchaser before clearance is received.

 Registration of property and owners